ajitgoel/CommonMembership/README.md

 	- [ ] LHS dashboard menu should be searchable
 - [ ] Screens
 	- [x] Navigation Bar
-		- [x] Register link should be changed to logout when the user has logged in.
+		- [x] ~~Register link should be changed to logout when the user has logged in.~~
 		- [ ] Afer the user has logged in, the logout link should not changed to register, when the browser is refreshed.
-		- [x] Logout functionality.
+		- [x] ~~Logout functionality.~~
+		- [x] ~~If there is an failure in logging out, then a failure message should be shown in a toast.~~
+		- [ ] When user clicks log out, an toast alert is shown, the system still changes the logout link to register.
+This is an issue with mounted event and EventBus.On event.
+This should not happen.
 	- [ ] User management
 		- [ ] Add user
 			- [ ] Add custom fields